mauriciopoppe/blog/site/content/notes/computer-science/computation/promises.md

 })
 ```

-For the implementation, we first have to store the new promise in the handler queue as well, that way if the observed promise is resolved the elements in the queue know which promise they need to resolve.
+For the implementation, we first have to store the new promise in the handler queue as well.
+That way, if the observed promise is resolved, the elements in the queue know which promise they need to resolve.

 {{< snippet lang="javascript" line="5-6,13-19" >}}
 class APromise {